ryancheley/ai-assistant/README.md

 - Type `quit`, `exit`, or `q` to end the conversation
 - Use Ctrl+C to interrupt

-Example chat session with multiple MCPs:
+Example chat session with Azure DevOps integration:
 ```
-Initial prompt: "Analyze this Django project's database design"
+Initial prompt: "Analyze this Python project and identify areas for improvement"
+Follow-up: "Create Azure DevOps work items for each performance issue found"
+Follow-up: "Set up a new repository in Azure DevOps for the optimized code"
-Follow-up: "Search for Django performance best practices online"
+Follow-up: "Search online for Python performance best practices and update our work items with recommendations"
-Follow-up: "Check if there are any related GitHub issues in our repository"
-Follow-up: "What recent changes were made to the user model?"
+Follow-up: "Create comprehensive documentation in both files and Azure DevOps wiki"
 ```

 ## Model Context Protocol (MCP)